Guess Who?

-Guess Who? is a two-player board game where players each guess the identity of the other's chosen character.
-The game was developed by Israeli game inventors Ora and Theo Coster, also known as Theora Design, and first manufactured by Milton Bradley in 1979.
+Guess Who? is a two-player board game in which players each guess the identity of the other's chosen character.
+The game was developed by Israeli game inventors Ora and Theo Coster, the founders of Theora Design.
+It was first released in Dutch in 1979 under the name Wie is het?.
+Milton Bradley then produced the game in the United Kingdom, and it was brought to the United States in 1982.
 It is now owned by Hasbro.
-The game was first brought to the UK by Jack Barr Sr. in 1982.
-The classic edition is currently being produced by Winning Moves Games USA.

 Gameplay

 Each player starts the game with a board that includes cartoon images of 24 people and their first names with all the images standing up.
 Each player selects a card of their choice from a separate pile of cards containing the same 24 images.
 The objective of the game is to be the first to determine which card one's opponent has selected.
-Players alternate asking various yes or no questions to eliminate candidates, such as:
+Players alternate asking various yes or no questions to eliminate some of the candidates, such as: